QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-rotors} aided by vision sensors are widely employed in both academia \cite{history0,history1,history2,arc} and industry \cite{dji,skydio,parrot}, due to high maneuverability and compactness of platform.
-The main applications of vision-aided multi-rotors are surveillance \cite{covert_tracking} and cinematography \cite{Bonatti}, and autonomous target chasing is essential in such tasks.
+\IEEEPARstart{V}{ision}-aided multi-rotors \cite{history1,history2,sphere} are widely employed in applications such as surveillance \cite{covert_tracking} and cinematography \cite{Bonatti}, and autonomous target chasing is essential in such tasks.
 In target-chasing missions, various situations exist in which a single drone has to handle both single- and multi-target scenarios without occlusion.
-For example, in filming shooting, there are scenes in that one or several actors are shot in one take, without being visually disturbed by structures in the shooting set.
+For example, in film shooting, there are scenes in which one or several actors should be shot in a single take, without being visually disturbed by structures in the shooting set.
 Moreover, the occlusion of main actors by background actors is generally prohibited.
-Therefore, a tracking strategy that can handle both single- and multi-target among static and dynamic obstacles can benefit various scenarios in chasing tasks.
+Additionally, autonomous shooting can be used in sporting events to provide aerial views of athletes' dynamic play.
+Similarly, the athletes' movement should not be obstructed by crowds.
+Therefore, a tracking strategy capable of handling both single and multiple targets among static and dynamic obstacles can benefit various scenarios in chasing tasks.

-Despite great attention in aerial chasing works during the recent decade, aerial target tracking remains a challenging task.
-First, it is difficult to forecast accurate future paths of dynamic objects due to perceptual errors from sensors and unreliable estimation of intentions of multiple moving objects in obstacle environments.
-Also, a motion generator in the chasing system ought to address the visibility of targets, collision avoidance against obstacles, and dynamic limits of the drone simultaneously, and should be executed in real-time.